MayaviOff/nori-translate/Readme.md

-This is my free translator with normal UI for linux using JS
+This is my free translator with normal UI for linux based on JS and Electron